peterpeterparker/daviddalbusco.com/src/blog/announcing-papyrs-blog-on-web3.md

 While I completed all milestones, I did not migrate it yet.

 Along the way, I had the idea of extending the platform to support documents.
-One thing leading to another, I ended developing my own rich text editor library, [Stylo](https://stylojs.com/), and decided to focus first on this new format hence me launching today a new blogging platform.
+One thing leading to another, I ended developing my own rich text editor library, [Stylo](https://stylojs.com/), and decided to focus first on this new format; which is why today I'm launching a new blogging platform.

 On the one hand, thanks to this approach, I limit the number of functions I launch on the IC, which allows me to gain experience to later deploy our presentation editor more serenely.